 Third-Party only is one of the cheapest and most basic levels of insurance cover.
-Only covers claims made by people/businesses who are not related to you.
+Only covers claims made by people/businesses unrelated to you.

-The Kenyan law requires that all cars be insured for at least third-party only, but it is highly recommended that you have complete cover if possible.
+The Kenyan law requires that all cars be insured by at least a third-party only, but it is highly recommended that you have complete cover if possible.

 You can take out a loan or other finance agreement to pay for your car and the cost of any damage it may have caused in an accident.

 If your car is involved in an accident, you could lose your no-claims bonus and have to pay for the damage yourself, even if it isn’t your fault.

 When you take out a loan or finance agreement, it must be paid off as soon as possible, so you do not keep making payments on a car you can no longer use.